 Multiple Sclerosis (MS) is caused by the erosion of myelin, a substance which helps the brain send messages to the body.
-Metal particles entering the body can bind to myelin.
-For those who are hypersensitive, this new structure can come under attack from the immune system.
-In such cases, the progression of MS may be halted by stopping exposure to the metal.
+Metal ions in the body can bind to myelin.
+For those who are hypersensitive, this new structure can trigger an attack from the immune system.
+By stopping exposure to an allergy causing metal, inflammation in the body will be lowers and symptoms may improve or the progression of MS possibly halted.

 The role of myelin is one of the few facts which those who study MS agree on.
 It is not known why the myelin is attacked – and what, if anything, can be done to stop this attack.